unifiedjs/collective/readme.md

 releasers.
-All team members are mergers: they have the right to merge a pull request, although it is highly suggested to wait at least 72 hours, in order to gather enough feedback, and at least 2 LGTMs from other members.
+All team members are mergers: they have the right to merge a pull request, although it is highly suggested to wait at least 72 hours, in order to gather enough feedback, and at least 2 approvals from other members.
 Some members are releasers: they can release a new version of a project, taking into account that some changes are better bundled together.